DavidRandallPeters/UnrealEngine/UE4_017_3rdPerson-C_Next.md

 <br>

-We've covered mobility and touched on lightmaps - I don't think y'all need me to go over the types of lights available in Unreal in very much detail as they're essentially the same set that Unity makes available.
+We've covered mobility and touched on lightmaps - I don't think y'all need me to go over the types of lights available in Unreal in very much detail as they're essentially the same set that Unity makes available and are controlled in very similar ways.

-But I'll provide links below to the Unreal documentation, should you wish to know more.
+I will provide links below to the Unreal documentation, should you wish to know more.

 I would suggest taking a quick look at *Rect Lights* and *Sky Lights* - as these are a little bit special.